 Facilities – The Shed

 The Guild’s workshop, “The Shed”, is located at Lions Youth Haven, Kambah Pool Road, Kambah, ACT.
 You can check out where we are on a map by clicking ‘Location’.
+For information about the facilities or shed operations contact firstname.lastname@example.org.
 Unless indicated otherwise, all Guild activities take place at “The Shed”.
 The photo above shows the main work area of the Shed with workbenches and a range of woodworking equipment.
 Photographs taken by Kira Dowling, Steve Drummond and Robin Cromer.

 Click on a thumbnail to enlarge the picture.